WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 5.md

 ---
 Code_Name : Age of revolution

+In the long and storied history of SarCraft, few chapters stand as infamously as Season 5 - a period that would come to be known as **"The Age of Revolution."** What began as a peaceful vanilla server would transform into a battleground of political intrigue, ruthless power plays, and perhaps the most legendary admin abuse ever witnessed in SarCraft history.

 | Season  | 5            |
 | ------- | ------------ |
 | Start   | April 2 2022 |